6. Activating and coordinating advocacy in CARE

 - Contact the RAA or Lead Member Advocacy Advisor for support to explore the problem and develop an advocacy strategy.

-- The Country Director should alert the Crisis Coordination Group (CCG) any potential advocacy issues (see protocols at Chapter Emergency management protocols).
+- The Country Director should alert the Crisis Coordination Group (CCG) of any potential advocacy issues and support needs (see protocols at Chapter Emergency management protocols).

-- Request the CI Senior Humanitarian Policy and Advocacy Coordinator to assist with mobilising support from other parts of CARE International.
+- Request the CI Humanitarian Policy Advocacy Coordinator to assist with mobilising support from other parts of CARE International.

-- To help coordinate this support, the CO Advocacy Advisor (or alternative lead) should convene an ad hoc Emergency Advocacy Group (EAG) for the specific emergency advocacy initiative.
-The EAG should comprise 8-12 key stakeholders, including:
+- To help coordinate this support, the CO Advocacy Advisor (or alternative lead) should convene a Crisis Advocacy Working Group (CAWG) for the specific emergency advocacy initiative.
+The CAWG should comprise 8-12 key stakeholders, including:

 - Lead Member advocacy unit

-- the CEG Media and Communications Coordinator and the Lead Member media coordinator for the emergency
+- the CEG Media and Communications Humanitarian Coordinator and the Lead Member media coordinator for the emergency

-- The EAG should keep the CI Advocacy Working Group informed of progress and developments.
+- The CAWG should keep the CI Advocacy Working Group informed of progress and developments (thorugh the lead member and / or CI humanitarian policy advocacy coordinator).

-- As the humanitarian crisis unfolds, the CO Advocacy Advisor (or alternative lead) monitors the situations, conducts analysis and develops advocacy materials with the support of the EAG.
+- As the humanitarian crisis unfolds, the CO Advocacy Advisor (or alternative lead) monitors the situations, supports conducting analysis and develops advocacy materials with the support of the CAWG.

-- The CI Senior Humanitarian Policy and Advocacy Coordinator ensures that any necessary support from relevant stakeholders in CI is being provided for in the country and undertakes global-level advocacy.
+- The CI Humanitarian Policy Advocacy Coordinator coordinates that any necessary support from relevant stakeholders in CI is being provided for in the country and support coordination of global-level advocacy.

 - Media officers from the CO, CEG, the Lead Member and other relevant parts of COMWG should be involved in discussions about potential media strategies to ensure that media messages are consistent with advocacy messages (see the Chapter on Media).

 It is important to recognise that influential advocacy targets are often based outside the country experiencing the emergency.
 An appropriate advocacy strategy may therefore require advocacy-related collaboration with the wider CARE membership.
-In such cases, the joint coordinated advocacy activities by CI Members, COs and the CI Secretariat toward international actors constitute a form of ‘global advocacy’ as mandated under the current CI Strategic Plan.
+In such cases, the joint coordinated advocacy activities by CI Members, COs and the CI Secretariat toward international actors constitute a form of ‘global advocacy’ as mandated under the Vision 2030.

 Through global advocacy actions, CARE can:

-- exert influence in multilateral forums-such as the EU, AU and UN-to give attention to CARE’s humanitarian concerns and recommendations through CARE’s advocacy positions in Brussels, Geneva and New York
+- exert influence in multilateral forums-such as the EU, AU and UN-to give attention to CARE and our partners’ humanitarian concerns and recommendations through CARE’s advocacy positions in Brussels, Geneva and New York.

-- strengthen our collective advocacy impacts by developing common messages based on existing CI advocacy initiatives related to humanitarian issues (see Other key policy issues: humanitarian policy briefs)
+- strengthen our collective advocacy impacts by developing common messages based on existing CI policy advocacy positions on priority issues, CI initiatives related to humanitarian issues

-Country Offices should contact the CI Advocacy Coordinator or CEG for assistance with global advocacy actions.
-Similarly, any CARE International Members engaging in advocacy should coordinate closely with the CI Advocacy Coordinator to ensure that CARE’s international-level advocacy is properly aligned with the CO’s needs, analysis and advocacy messages.
+Country Offices should contact the CI Humanitarian Policy Advocacy Coordinator or CEG for assistance with global advocacy actions.
+Similarly, any CARE International Members engaging in advocacy should coordinate closely with the CI Humanitarian Policy Advocacy Coordinator to ensure that CARE’s international-level advocacy is properly aligned with the CO’s needs, analysis and advocacy messages and vice-versa.